-FY 2022 Highlights
+FY 2023 Highlights

-Although the Capital Improvements Program anticipates expenditures over a five-year period, the immediate focus is on FY2022, which is referred to as the Capital Budget.
+Although the Capital Improvements Program anticipates expenditures over a five-year period, the immediate focus is on FY2023, which is referred to as the Capital Budget.
 These projects are part of the operating budget that was approved by the Town Board.
-For Fiscal Year 2022, the Town Board has allocated up to \$4,650,000 to be expended on capital improvements.
-The \$4,650,000 will be derived from grant funding, local property tax revenues, and reserves.
-These funds are to be budgeted on the following primary projects: Emergency Services Station, Izaak Walton Reserve Master Plan, Senior Center Building Automated System, and road resurfacing of Hanover Township roads.
+For Fiscal Year 2023, the Town Board has allocated up to \$6,392,000 to be expended on capital improvements.
+The \$6,392,000 will be derived from grant funding, local property tax revenues, and reserves.
+These funds are to be budgeted on the following primary projects: Emergency Services Station and Tiknis Campus Expansion, Izaak Walton Reserve Master Plan, security camera system, and road resurfacing of Hanover Township roads.